-Opportunities for preschool participation are available through a variety of half day and full day programs, each facilitated through instruction from a general education teacher certified in Early Childhood Education.
-Most classes are held in three-hour A.M. or P.M. sessions, Tuesday - Friday and include both three- and four-year-old children.
-There is a full-day, Monday - Friday program at Frontier Elementary and full-day Tuesday - Friday programs at Canyon and Pioneer.
-Canyon and Pioneer programs are for children who will be four before September 1 of the current school year.
-There are no exceptions.
-In addition, there is one full-day Monday-Friday option for preschoolers or toddlers at Glendale Community College.
+Opportunities for preschool participation are available through a variety of half day programs and one full day program, each facilitated through instruction from a general education teacher certified in Early Childhood Education.
+Most classes are held in three-hour A.M. or P.M. sessions, Monday, Tuesday, Thursday, Friday and include both three- and four-year-old children.
+There is a full-day, Monday - Friday program at Glendale Community College for both preschoolers and toddlers.